Sunday, 17 December 2017

 I DIDN'T THINK I WOULD SURVIVE...

-It's been a tough year.
-In one way, or another and, of course, with varying degrees of severity depending on one's circumstances, it has been flipping hard out here throughout 2017 for so many of us!
-Whether it was the end of a relationship, being let go from a job, poor health, financial strains, family feud's, the loss of a loved one, or, other grave experiences that we know to be occurring around the world, the last 12 months have been a tad dark at times to say the least.
+For many, it's been a tough year!
+Whether it was the end of a relationship, being let go from a job, poor health, financial strains, family conflict, the loss of a loved one, or other grave experiences that we know to be occurring around the world negatively impacting us, the last 12 months have been a tad dark at times to say the least.

 CopyrightCharleyJai

-Although I have been quite good at staying optimistic, like every other human being, there are times when I have felt that having a "you've got this" and "you can do it" attitude just hasn't worked for me.
-My mood has been low, energy levels practically missing, my mind has been all over the place and I occasionally felt 'done with the world'.
-I just felt lost, literally...
+Although I am good at staying optimistic, there are times when I feel that having a "you've got this" and "you can do it" attitude just doesn't work for me.
+Sometimes my mood is low, my energy levels are practically nil, and my mind goes all over the place.
+I occasionally feel 'done with the world'.
+I can feel quite lost, literally...

-I had moments of feeling total despair, especially during October and November.
+I've had moments of feeling total despair, especially during October and November.
 For me, they are my reflection months; when I begin to look back on the year and check myself as it were.
-The response towards my personal growth was [fairly] decent [there will always be room for improvement], but, it was almost a wrap when I started to think about my creative endeavours because, I felt a bit "meh".
-Yep, I'm talking about blogging and radio!!

-Suffice to say, a solid perspective was restored once I re-read one of my favourite books, by Oprah, titled 'What I Know For Sure'.
-See, what I know for sure is that I will continue to pursue whatever I remain passionate about until I draw my last breath, regardless of how well I may, or may not be doing, but, I'll not be hard on myself should that passion fade!
+A solid perspective was restored once I re-read one of my favourite books, by Oprah, titled 'What I Know For Sure'.
+See, what I know for sure is that I will continue to pursue whatever I remain passionate about until I draw my last breath, regardless of how well I may or may not be doing.
+But, I'll not be hard on myself should that passion fade or I not succeed!

 "The struggle is too real" is a phrase I heard a lot during 2017 and, for me, it definitely was in a number of ways, however, I stayed focused on the things and people who make me happy and encourage me to keep striving!
-This, my friends, is not easy, but, it is achievable and a great way to rise above any nonsense.
-I also made progress with a big part of my anxiety - I, to a degree, started to speak openly about the things I was finding difficult.
+This isn't easy, but, it is achievable and a great way to rise above any nonsense.
+I also made progress with anxiety - I, to a degree, started to speak openly about the things I was finding difficult.
 I absolutely loathe the thought that I may be a burden to someone and I have also had a real battle with letting folks in because, I haven't wanted to get close to anyone so as to avoid potential drama which may [inevitably] lead to a fallout.
 I praise God that I am much better at sharing the absolute truth of my feelings now [where necessary] and with the relevant people, organically.

-I'm proud of myself - I've done well with my anxiety, I achieved the goal of publishing a blog post once a week [that might change to once a fortnight next year] and I've managed to live a fairly 'normal' life despite constantly being in pain.
-I took a course in Photography, saved and bought for myself my first DSLR camera [and started a photography project], kept up with my exercise, I was chosen to host a big corporate awards show, which champions and supports our youth [Business Launchpad], launched my own clothing range in partnership with a charity, was rated a Top UK Blogger by Feedspot and successfully ticked off the majority of my vision board.
+I'm proud of myself - I've done well with anxiety, I achieved the goal of publishing a blog post once a week [that might change to once a fortnight next year] and I've managed to live a fairly 'normal' life despite constantly being in pain [with fibroids].
+I took a course in Photography, saved up and bought my first DSLR camera [and started a photography project], I kept up with my exercise, was chosen to host a big corporate awards show which champions and supports young people [Business Launchpad], launched my own clothing range in partnership with a charity, this blog was rated in the top 50 on the Top UK Blogger list by Feedspot and I successfully ticked off the majority of my vision board.
 I did alright, mate!

-This year, one of my main goals was to use the platforms available to me to support others and I did that.
+One of my main goals was to use the platforms available to me to support others and I did that.
 I have always done that.
-Next year the goal is to focus on my own pursuits both professionally and personally.
+Next year the goal is to focus mostly on my own pursuits both professionally and personally.
 I need to look after myself before trying to look out for others.

 CopyrightCharleyJai